rvicedomini/EBAME6-Strain/Strainberry.md

 - `REFERENCE_DIR` is the path to the directory containing the reference genomes in FASTA format (and with `.fasta` or `.fa` extension)
 - `OUTPUT_DIR` is the path to the directory to store the comparison between the assembly and the reference

+Run the evaluation script on metaFlye and Strainberry assemblies, using the two _S. aureus_ strain references that are in the directory `${HOME}/EBAME6-Strain/references`.
+The script uses MUMmer to partition the sequences of the input assembly according to their best-mapping reference.
+More precisely, in the output directory there will be the following files:
+- `assembly.saureusATCC.fa`: sequences of `ASSEMBLY.fasta` that have a better match to strain `saureusATCC`
+- `assembly.saureusFDAA.fa`: sequences of `ASSEMBLY.fasta` that have a better match to strain `saureusFDAA`
+- `assembly.none.fa`: sequences of `ASSEMBLY.fasta` that have no matches
+- `report.tsv`: TSV file containing a summary of a MUMmer-based evaluation of assembled sequences